 The Linda and Andrew Egendorf Masterpiece Theatre Alistair Cooke CollectionReturn to Alistair Cooke Masterpiece Collection

-Masterpiece Theatre began in 1971 as a partnership between WGBH and the BBC and other producers.
-In 2019 Andrew Egendorf generously donated to WGBH in honor of his late wife Linda.
+Masterpiece Theatre began in 1971 as a partnership between GBH and the BBC and other producers.
+In 2019 Andrew Egendorf generously donated to GBH in honor of his late wife Linda.
 This gift enabled the Media Library and Archives to digitize episodes of Masterpiece Theatre programs from 1971-1992, Alistair Cooke’s tenure.
-Materials will be available online when possible and on-site at WGBH as materials are digitized.
+Materials will be available online when possible and on-site at GBH as materials are digitized.

 In 2008, the series title was changed to Masterpiece and the series was split into three: Masterpiece Classic mainly encompassing shows set in the years before World War Two, Masterpiece Mystery! featuring detective drama shows, and Masterpiece Contemporary mainly for shows set in the years from World War II to the present.
 Today Masterpiece is known for its popular programs including Upstairs/Downstairs, Jewel in the Crown, Sherlock, Downton Abbey, and Victoria.
 Masterpiece Theatre programs have won a number of Emmy and Peabody Awards.